 Written by Washington, D.C., economist Edward Brown, The Demand Side channels the diverse academic and professional experiences of the author to confront the major economic challenges of the 21st century.

 Mr. Brown has policy experience working for both conservative and liberal organizations, serving as an associate at the American Enterprise Institute, researcher in President Obama's Council of Economic Advisers, and economist in various governmental agencies.
 His private sector experience includes working as an equities research analyst at Morgan Stanley and technical analyst at Oppenheimer & Company.
-Edward received a B.S. in Finance and B.S. in Accounting from the University of Alabama; M.A. in Economics from Southern Methodist University; and M.P.P. in Economic Policy from Brown University.
+Edward received a B.S. in Finance and B.S. in Accounting from the University of Alabama; M.A. in Economics from Southern Methodist University; M.P.P. in Economic Policy from Brown University; and MPhil in Economic and Social History from the University of Cambridge.
 The opinions expressed here are solely Mr. Brown's and do not express the views or opinions of his employer.

 "The difficulty lies, not in the new ideas, but in escaping from the old ones..." - John Maynard Keynes